GuillaumeGermain/NLP/README.md

 1. Try different a fully different approach of bag of words: 2-grams or 3-grams would be promising

 One very interesting thing to do, most likely not possible, would be to use a language encoding vector (e.g. Glove), as commonly used with NLP Recurrent Neural Networks.
-So a sparse one-hot vector could be represented by a much smaller vector and the computation time would be much better.
+So the sparse one-hot vector would be represented by a dense matrix of variable length on the first dimension.
+Except if we simply use the length of the longest sentence and pad other sentences with 0s.
+Overall the reviews encoding would be of rank 3.
+The computation time might be better.